 A Holistic Approach

-At SASY, we acknowledge that academic and personal growth best occurs in a safe and supportive environment where physical, emotional, cognitive and behavioural issues are addressed as part of a holistic learning approach.
+At SASY, we acknowledge that academic and personal growth best occurs in a safe and supportive environment where physical, emotional, cognitive and behavioural needs are supported as part of a holistic learning approach.

 We Understand

 For most children, moving from pre-school through to the senior years is a normal rite of passage.
-However, for the students who arrive at SASY, school has typically been a negative experience along a road marked by mental health, trauma and disruption.
+However, for the students who arrive at SASY, school has typically been a negative experience along a road marked by disengagement and loneliness.

-The Australian education system provides an excellent option for most students; however, young people who have experienced trauma through neglect, abuse and family violence can encounter a real struggle to fit within the mainstream school system.
+The Australian education system provides an excellent option for most students; however, young people who have experienced barriers to education such as trauma, family breakdowns, social isolation, financial instability, learning difficulties and mental health challenges, can encounter a real struggle to fit within the mainstream school system.

 That's where we come in.